 - All women should understand what to expect when getting a mammogram for breast cancer screening – what the test can and cannot do.

 - Some women at high risk for breast cancer – because of their family history, a genetic tendency, or certain other factors – should be screened with MRIs along with mammograms.
 The number of women who fall into this category is very small.
 Talk with a health care provider about your risk for breast cancer and the best screening plan for you.

-Diagnostic Imaging Services performs ultrasound-guided, stereotactic and MRI-guided breast biopsy exams at our East Bank facility in Metairie.
+Breast biopsy is performed at Diagnostic Imaging Services facilities in Metairie, Marrero and Slidell.
 Click here to learn more about all of the services provided in the area of women’s health.